Hi there. 👋

 I’m Matt McDermott, a Democratic pollster and communications strategist.

 I’ve also spent more than a decade helping elect history-making LGBTQ+ leaders.
-I recently served as Co-Chair of the LGBTQ+ Victory Fund Campaign Board, and now serve on the organization’s national Board of Directors, supporting efforts to build political power and representation for the LGBTQ+ community.
-I also launched Out for Harris–Walz in Rhode Island, organizing volunteers to bring energy and people-power to the fight for our future in key battleground states.
+I serve on the Board of Directors for the LGBTQ+ Victory Fund, and previously co-chaired the LGBTQ+ Victory Fund Campaign Board, supporting efforts to build political power and representation for the LGBTQ+ community.
+In 2024, I launched Out for Harris–Walz in Rhode Island, organizing volunteers to bring people-power to critical battleground states.

-In 2025, I ran for Providence City Council in a fast-paced special election — a campaign rooted in strengthening our neighborhoods, improving public schools, and ensuring the city’s growth benefits everyone who calls Providence home.
-While it wasn’t the outcome we hoped for, it deepened my commitment to fighting for the future of the community my family and I love.
+In 2025, I ran for Providence City Council in a fast-paced special election focused on strengthening neighborhoods, improving public schools, and ensuring the city’s growth benefits everyone who calls Providence home.
+While we fell short, the experience deepened my commitment to fighting for the future of the community my family and I love.

 I’m proud to be active in the Providence community.
-My husband Dillon teaches second grade at Pleasant View Elementary and serves on the Providence Public Library Board of Trustees.
-After years living in Washington, D.C., New York City, and London, we’ve made our home in Providence with our dog, Theo, and our cat, Yuca — and you can usually find us at our favorite neighborhood bookstores, coffee shops, and local restaurants.
+My husband, Dillon, teaches second grade at Pleasant View Elementary and serves on the Providence Public Library Board of Trustees.
+We’ve made our home in Providence with our dog, Theo, and our cat, Yuca and can often be found at our local bookstores, coffee shops, and neighborhood restaurants.

-I hold a BA in political science and geography, with a minor in public policy, from The George Washington University, and studied government at the London School of Economics as part of the General Course.
-I am a RIVA-trained qualitative research moderator with extensive experience facilitating focus groups, in-depth interviews, and ethnographic research.
+I hold a BA in political science and geography, with a minor in public policy, from The George Washington University, and studied government at the London School of Economics through the General Course.
+I’m a RIVA-trained qualitative research moderator with extensive experience facilitating focus groups, in-depth interviews, and ethnographic research.

 Want to chat, work together, or just meet to grab coffee?
 Get in touch.